A Nigerian Traditional Wedding: Yoruba and Ibo Style

 This past year, I was blessed to witness the wedding of my only female sibling.
 She is the youngest of six children, me being the first.
 So, it was just fitting for me to be there to see her get married.

-To begin, I want you to be aware that this wedding is the coming together of two very well-liked young couples.
+To begin, I want you to be aware that this wedding is the coming together of two very well-liked young people.
 Both are believers in Christ and are where they are today through the power of the Living God.
 The groom is from the Yoruba tribe of Nigeria, while the bride is a blend of both the Ibo (bride's father) and Yoruba (bride's mother) tribe.
 Thus, you will be schooled in the wedding attire and practices of both tribes.

 The wedding was a success, and I am pleased to share with my reading audience some excerpts, images, and videos of the wedding.